-Note: block free play gives students a chance to explore the blocks and manipulatives they'll be using throughout this program.
-Block free play is a good option for Choice Time, especially in the early part of the program.
+Note: Block Free Play gives students a chance to explore the blocks and manipulatives they'll be using throughout this program.
+Block Free Play is a good option for Choice Time, especially in the early part of the program.

-Tell students that someone recorded the blocks they used to build a pattern block triangle with the equation 1 + 3 + 4.
+Tell students that someone built a pattern block triangle and recorded the equation 1 + 3 + 4 to describe it.
 Use the following questions to spark a closing discussion.